MicrosoftDocs/quantum-docs/articles/tutorial-qdk-grovers-search.md

 }
 ```

+Note the changes from the original operation:

-Note that the output type has changed from `Unit` to `Int`, which will be useful for the Python program.
+- The output type has changed from `Unit` to `Int`, which is more useful for the Python program.
+- The repeat-until-success loop has been removed.
+Instead, you output the first measurement result after running Grover's search.

 The Python program is very simple; it just calls the operation `FactorizeWithGrovers2` several times and plots the results in a histogram.

-The code is the following:
+Save the following code as a Python file in your project folder:

 ```python
 import qsharp